se-edu/learningresources/contents/projectManagement/githubActions.md

 ## What is GitHub Actions
 <!--Explain how X fits into the big picture of SE.
 Describe it relative to topics the reader is likely to know.-->

-GitHub Actions is a workflow automation solution that is tightly integrated into the GitHub ecosystem.
-It is commonly used to provide end-to-end continuous integration and continuous deployment (CI/CD) directly in your repository.
-With its tight integration with GitHub's ecosystem of services, users have the potential to automate more than just CI/CD.
+GitHub Actions is a **workflow automation** solution that is tightly **integrated** into the GitHub ecosystem.
+It is commonly used to provide end-to-end continuous integration and deployment (CI/CD) directly in a repository.
+Beyond that, users also have the potential to automate more than just CI/CD with GitHub Actions through GitHub's webhooks API, including workflows such as labelling issues and tracking bundle size.

 ---